 - Sprinkle the yeast over the milk and stir to combine – incorporating only a little of the flour/sugar mixture.
 Cover with a towel and let sit for 10 min.

 - While the mixture sits, defrost your frozen fruit and drain off any extra liquid.

 - Slightly mix together the pre-dough and flour/sugar mixture with a spatula.
 Then add the butter, egg, and lemon zest.
 Using the dough hook attachment, knead together for at least 10 min on low speed.
 The dough should come together into a ball and be very smooth.
 Shape the dough into a ball and place in a bowl, cover with a towel and set somewhere warm to rest for 45 min.

-- While the mixture sits, start on the Shortcrust dough.
-Mix together the flour, butter, powdered sugar, and egg yolk until it comes together.
+- Use the paddle attachment on the mixer to mix together the flour, butter, powdered sugar, and egg yolk until it comes together.
 Wrap up and place in the fridge for at least 30 min.

 - Once the yeasted dough has doubled in size, knead it together in the mixer with the refrigerated shortcrust dough.

 - Split the dough into 12 portions, shape them into rounds and roll them out until they are about 4" in diameter.

 - For the streusel, mix the flour, sugar, vanilla extract, and butter together with your fingers or a fork until it comes together into large crumbles.